 is a product of the COVID lockdown and includes stories and poetry from the eighteen writers who make up The Writers' Circle of St Croix, which she leads.

-A fourth novel, Have You Eaten Rice Today? describes the communist uprising in 1950's Malaya, euphemistically called The Emergency, and is currently looking for an agent/publisher.
+A fourth novel, Have You Eaten Rice Today? describes the communist uprising in 1950's Malaya, euphemistically called The Emergency, and will be published by Vine Leaves Press in September 2022.

-She is working on a contemporary novel set in Papua New Guinea and Italy, and she is completing a non-fiction book about the characters and buildings on St Croix, in the US Virgin Islands, where she now lives as she waits for the next adventure.
+She is working on a contemporary novel set in Papua New Guinea and Italy, and will be self-publishing Crucian Fusion, Fact and Fiction in October 2021 - a series of interviews, essays and short stories about St Croix, US Virgin Islands, where she now lives as she awaits her next adventure.